Portrait by Joanne Crawford, June 2024

 The Plants

 I supplement these homegrown plants by foraging in the local area, picking plants that are in season and plentiful.
-I’ve tested all the dye plants I use for their longevity to light and washing, so you get a comfy, cosy piece of knitwear with colour that lasts.
+I’ve tested all the dye plants I use for their longevity to light exposure and washing, so you get a comfy, cosy piece of knitwear with colour that lasts.

 The Design & Knitting Process

 My design process is also relatively analogue.
-I’ve used software in the past, but I prefer designing colourwork using pen, paper, and punch cards.
+I’ve used software in the past, but I prefer designing colourwork patterns using pen, paper, and punch cards.

 My debut book - available to buy now!